 3.00 credits.
 The Social World Core Course.
 This course examines human development over the course of the lifespan, beginning with prenatal growth and continuing to old age and death.
 Each stage will be examined from the physical, cognitive, and socioemotional aspects of development.
-Issues of diversity and the personal application of learning will be integrated throughout the course.
-Prerequisites & Notes: PSY 1050 General Psychology
+Issues of diversity and the personal application of learning will be integrated throughout the Course.
+Prerequisite(s): PSY 1050 - General Psychology